cockroachdb/docs/src/current/v23.1/migration-overview.md

 First, convert your database schema to an equivalent CockroachDB schema:

 - Use the [Schema Conversion Tool](https://www.cockroachlabs.com/docs/cockroachcloud/migrations-page) to convert your schema line-by-line.
-This requires a free [{{ site.data.products.db }} account](https://www.cockroachlabs.com/docs/cockroachcloud/create-an-account).
+This requires a free [CockroachDB {{ site.data.products.cloud }} account](https://www.cockroachlabs.com/docs/cockroachcloud/create-an-account).
 The tool will convert the syntax, identify [unimplemented features and syntax incompatibilities](#unimplemented-features-and-syntax-incompatibilities) in the schema, and suggest edits according to CockroachDB [best practices](#schema-design-best-practices).
 	{{site.data.alerts.callout_info}}
 	The Schema Conversion Tool accepts `.sql` files from PostgreSQL, MySQL, Oracle, and Microsoft SQL Server.
 	{{site.data.alerts.end}}